Skip to main content

 Configure Trigger

-Set up the Airtable trigger in your flow and toggle “Activate as flow trigger”
+Set up the Airtable trigger in your workflow and toggle “Activate as workflow trigger”

 3